sematext/sematext-agent-docker/README.md

 # Log Routing

 Routing logs from different containers to separate Logsene Apps can be configured via docker labels (or environment variables e.g. on Kubernetes).
 Simply tag a container with the label (or environment variable) ```LOGSENE_TOKEN=YOUR_LOGSENE_TOKEN```.
-Sematext Docker Agent inspects the containers for this Label and ships the logs to the defined Logsene App.
+Sematext Agent inspects the containers for this Label and ships the logs to the defined Logsene App.

 To disable logging to Logsene/Elasticsearch label the application container with ```LOGSENE_ENABLED=false```. ```LOGSENE_ENABLED=true``` enables logging for the container again.